Dynamical-Intelligence-Group/Dynamical-Intelligence-Group.github.io/_projects/learning of dynamics.md

     ---
     layout: page
-    title: project
+    title: learning of dynamics
-    description: a project with a background image
+    description: how can artificial and biological neural networks learn the dynamics of non-autonomous systems?
-    img: /assets/img/12.jpg
+    img: /assets/img/koopman_learning_with_episodic_memory.png
     ---

 <div class="row">